 Here we have a list of 16 properties with prices and other information.
 Let's calculate some averages based on the conditions listed in column K.

 The AVERAGEIF function calculates an average for cells that meet a single criteria.
 It takes three arguments: range, criteria, and average_range.

-Note that average_range is optional and represents the actual set of cells to average.
-If you're not using average_range, the range will be used.
+Note that average_range is optional and represents the actual range to average.
+If you're not using average_range, the range argument will be used instead.

 First, I'm going to name some ranges to make the formulas easier to read and copy.

 Now we can easily refer to "prices," "size," and "status."